khaman1/ILI9486-ADC/README.md

 # ILI9486-ADC

-This project is programmed on NUCLEO-f446re with a MCUFriend 3.5" ILI9486 display.
+This project is programmed by C++ on NUCLEO-f446re with a MCUFriend 3.5" ILI9486 display.
 There are some additional pins needed for the project as well:

 - ADC pin: A5 (Potentiometer)
 - 2 LED pins: PC3